May 14-17, 2023

 South Street Seaport Museum

-After the success of What Lies Beneath aboard the tall ship Wavertree in 2021, On Site Opera is thrilled to once again partner with the South Street Seaport Museum to bring opera to life aboard this historic fleet.
+After the success of What Lies Beneath aboard the tall ship Wavertree in 2021, On Site Opera was thrilled to once again partner with the South Street Seaport Museum to bring opera to life aboard this historic fleet.

 PERFORMANCE INFO